utkarshg6/helpful/Redux.md

 # Redux

+- A Predictable State Container for JS Apps.
+- Redux is not limited to React and can be used in Vanilla JS projects.

 ## Reducer Function

 - A reducer is a function which takes two arguments — the current state and an action — and returns a new state.